The power of our interactions will shape our future success.

 Showing empathy when your friend or team member is upset or angry allows them to vent or complain, if you remain calm, this will help them become calmer sooner.

-When someone is telling you a story, and they get interrupted (maybe their phone goes off or a waiter asks for the order) remember to ask them to finish the story.
+When someone is telling you a story, and they get interrupted (maybe their phone goes off or a waiter asks for the order) remember to ask them to finish their story, they will really feel listened to when you do this!

 There are many ways to build rapport with people, and they are all simple when broken down, remember no one was born confident it is a learned behaviour, by avoiding stressful situations your body thinks it’s doing you a favour (removing you from danger), but with the tools and a willingness to take action anyone can become confident and charismatic.